LongVanTH/pytorch3d-basics/README.md

 ## 6. Do Something Fun (10 points)

-Now that you have learned to work with various 3D represenations and render them, it is time to try something fun.
+Now that you have learned to work with various 3D representations and render them, it is time to try something fun.
 Create your own 3D structures, or render something in an interesting way, or creatively texture, or anything else that appeals to you - the (3D) world is your oyster!
 If you wish to download additional meshes,  [Free3D](https://free3d.com/) is a good place to start.